-For both cases, there larger dimension should be between 1.2x to 2.5x the smaller dimension.
-So for a Profile Image with a Width of 100px, you can have a Height of 120px.
-For a Width of 200px, you can have a Height of 240px and so on.
+For both cases, their larger dimension should be between 1.2x to 2.5x the smaller dimension.
+So for a Profile Image with a Width of 100px, a Height of 120px will work.
+For a Width of 200px, a Height of 240px and so on.
 For Logo Images, if the Height is 100px, the Width could be 120px or more.
 If the Height is 160px, the Width could be around 192px or more.
 Many profile images use a standard 150px X 230px.
 Logo Images typically are 200px X 150px.

 Image Shrinking / Stretching (Image Scaling)

-In very particular cases, you will end up with images smaller than the rest (Like seeing in the Search Results a very small image for a member and all other members have the same image size).
-When an image is larger or smaller than the rest you could try forcing it to a default size.
-If the image is larger than the default image size, the image would not suffer or look different in any way, but it is recommend to upload a smaller image to optimize resources on the page so when users are viewing it, it loads faster.
-It is not the same to have several 1 MB images on your page that actually use a size that could be easily achieved by using the same image but with a size of 20KB (50x smaller).
-Your page will literally load 50x faster if all images have the same dimensions and also use the same amount of kilobytes in size.
+When an image is larger or smaller than the rest try forcing it to the default size.
+If the image is larger than the default image size, the image would not suffer or look different in any way, but it is recommended to upload a smaller image to optimize resources on the page so when users are viewing it, it loads faster.
+It is not the same to have several 1 MB images on a page that actually use a size that could be easily achieved by using the same image but with a size of 20KB (50x smaller).
+The website will literally load 50x faster if all images have the same dimensions and also use the same amount of kilobytes in size.

-With this information, to force images to a certain size you can use the following CSS properties:
+With this information, to force images to a certain size use the following CSS properties: